njlane314/rarexsec-ntuples/README.md

   `RDataFrame::Filter` syntax.
 - Supply an output file to snapshot the selected events.
 When omitted the tool prints the available branches for each configured sample.
+- Include details such as the beam, period, and selection in the output file name to keep it self-descriptive; for example, `snapshot_fhc_r1-3_nuepre.root`.
 - Snapshots include only the curated branch list defined in `requestedSnapshotColumns()` within `app/snapshot.cpp`.